-👋 Welcome Gophers!
-In this video, we are going to be covering how we can implement the bubble sorting algorithm that we looked at in the last video.
+Welcome Gophers!
+In this lesson, we are going to implement the bubble sorting algorithm that we covered in the last lesson.

 Implementation